+The issues of Female Genital Mutilation (FGM), Child Sexual Exploitation and breast ironing will be introduced in an age-appropriate format.
+Healthy and unhealthy relationships, developing self-worth, consent and pressures in relationships will all be covered.
 Typical concerns of pupils of this age include puberty and hormones and how they will be affected by them, alongside concerns relating to 'normal' physical development and menstruation.
-They will be provided with reliable information about physical changes associated with puberty and will consider how these affect their self-image, body image and relationships.
-Pupils will learn about pregnancy and associated choices.
-Privacy and consent will be introduced.
+They will be provided with reliable information about physical changes associated with puberty.
+Ideas about gender identity and sexual orientation will be introduced.

 During Year 9, pupils will begin to consider how people make decisions about whether to have sex and whether to delay their first sexual encounters.
-At this age they are often interested in the levels of sexual activity amongst their own and older peers and will be given factual information about these questions (In Cambridgeshire only 2% of Year 8 pupils say they have ever had sex: HRBS 2016)).
+At this age they are often interested in the levels of sexual activity amongst their own and older peers and will be given factual information about these questions (In Cambridgeshire only 3% (and at Cambourne only 2%) of Year 8 and 9 pupils say they have ever had sex: HRBS 2022)).
 By this age, pupils will be more likely to be exposed to information about sex from a range of sources and will need support in exploring ways to assess their sources for reliability.
 Pupils will be given the opportunity to ask questions in a safe and controlled environment.
-They will explore attitudes about prejudice and develop skills to challenge prejudice based on gender, identity sexuality or sexual orientation.
+They will explore conflict and conflict resolution, readiness and consent and assessing risks.
 Sexually Transmitted Infections (STIs) and the use of protection will be covered.
-Issues including Female Genital Mutilation (FGM), Child Sexual Exploitation, breast ironing and domestic abuse will all be considered.
-Online relationships and the fact that online pornography misrepresents and distorts all kinds of relationships and sex, including for LGBT people will be addressed.
+Issues including online relationships and the fact that online pornography misrepresents and distorts all kinds of relationships and sex, including for LGBT people will be addressed.

 In KS4 pupils will revisit themes addressed in earlier years, but in new detail as their experiences have widened.
-Topics covered will comprise: behaviours and relationships including relationship types; ways of responding to pressure to have sex; what to expect of a partner and how to communicate and negotiate with them.
+Topics covered are behaviours and relationships including relationship types, ways of responding to pressure to have sex, what to expect of a partner and how to communicate and negotiate with them.
 Sexuality, anatomy, hygiene and protection will all be expanded on.
 Information about contraception, sexual health and how to access services will feature in both KS4 year groups and be supported by the Terrance Higgins Trust.
 The topic of consent will be re-covered, as well as information regarding talking to parents about sexual activity.
 Pupils by this stage are ready to explore information about the potential negative aspects of relationships and sexual activity, including sexual violence, abuse, harassment and domestic and physical abuse.
 Drug use and links to negative relationships will be discussed.
 Derogatory language will be explained.
 This age group can be exposed to difficult online content and the need to understand that this does not often reflect real life will be further developed from Year 9.
-Studies have shown that most young people in this age group will not have had sex; most wait until they are older than 16 (In Cambridgeshire only 15% of Y10 say they have sex (HRBS 2016)) and that teaching RSE does not encourage sexual experimentation, but instead often leads to later experimentation which young people regret less and also leads to young people being more likely to use protection (the PSHE association).
+Studies have shown that most young people in this age group will not have had sex; most wait until they are (HRBS 2016) and that teaching RSE does not encourage sexual experimentation, but instead often leads to later experimentation which young people regret less and leads to young people being more likely to use protection (the PSHE association).